Exclusive - Mexican president misrepresented personal land deal, records show

 Converting the declared amounts using today's exchange rate, those two properties are valued in his declaration at a total of just $102.

-Not counting these three properties, Pena Nieto declared assets totalling about $3 million in May 2014.
+Not counting these three properties, Pena Nieto declared assets totalling around $3 million in May 2014.

 Pena Nieto made his first declaration of assets as president in early 2013.
 At that time, he listed nine properties, six of which were described as donations.
 He didn't report their locations or values or name any of the donors.